Context help

 <figure><img src="/files/1df34569e574d9be888b5d217dcc1fcdc52b61b9" alt=""><figcaption><p align="center"><em><strong>Figure 3.</strong> Appearance of a newly added and unconfigured contextual help</em><br></p></figcaption></figure>

-Before adding a key with the contextual help content, the key and its content must be added in the tab **Translations**.
-Editing is done by clicking in the field **Enter key name**.
+Before adding a key with contextual help content, the key and its content must be added in the tab **Translations**.
+Editing is done by clicking in the field **Enter the key name**.

 * the values of session variables,